“Where's the link to that policy again?” or “How do I access that document?”

 ClearFeed is a powerful support automation platform designed specifically for teams that support or service workflows inside Slack or Microsoft Teams.
 It brings together ticketing, triage, and AI assistance without forcing teams to leave their chat environment.

-While it offers a complete helpdesk solution, one of its standout features is the GPT-powered Knowledge Base Bot, designed to surface instant, high-quality answers from your internal documentation directly within Slack.
+While it offers a complete helpdesk solution, one of its standout features is the GPT-powered Knowledge Base Bot, which surfaces instant, high-quality answers from your internal documentation directly in Slack.

-- GPT-Powered Answers from Your Docs: ClearFeed connects with Google Docs, Notion, Confluence, SharePoint, GitHub, and more.
+- GPT-Powered Answers from Your Docs: ClearFeed connects with 13+ knowledge sources, including Google Docs, Notion, Confluence, SharePoint, GitHub, Zendesk, Freshdesk, Intercom, Coda, ReadMe, Salesforce, and its native knowledge base (Atlas).
 It utilizes generative AI to interpret your documentation and provide conversational responses within Slack threads.

 - Proactive Auto-Responses: When a user posts a question in a designated support channel, the bot can proactively respond with suggested answers to deflect repetitive queries.